dw218192/Renderer/README.md

 # Example
 - For a complete GUI application example, please refer to the `test/gui_example` directory.

+## Error Handling
+- All functions that may fail return a `Result<T,E>` object, where `T` is the return type and `E` is the error type (which is usually `std::string`).
+- To check if a function call is successful, you may use the `valid()` method of the `Result` object.
+- To get the return value of a successful function call, you may use the `value()` method of the `Result` object.

+## Creating an application and Rendering
-- The following code snippet shows a quick way to render an image from a .obj file.
+- This section will show you how to create a windowed application and render an image from a .obj file.
 - First include the necessary header files under the `include` directory, and create a class that inherits from the `Application` class.

 ```cpp